8 Ways to Support Small Businesses in Whatcom County

 With new restrictions against indoor dining in restaurants, it's more important than ever to support them by ordering take-out and delivery.
-Bellingham Experience has created a list of restaurants offering take out food, curbside pickup and delivery in Bellingham and Whatcom County.
+Bellingham Experience has a list of restaurants offering take out food, curbside pickup and delivery in Bellingham and Whatcom County.

 4. Tip Generously

-Many people in the service industries rely on tips to pay their bills.
+Many people in the service industry rely on tips to pay their bills.
 With hours being cut and dining room service closed, these workers aren’t able to make as much in tips.
 If you have the financial means to do so, tip them more than you usually would.

 5. Show Up Virtually

 Many classes, workshops, and meetings have shifted online.
 Gyms have taken a particularly hard hit this year, and even though you might not be able to go in person, you can take classes online.
 Places like Flux Power Yoga, Barre3 and Apex Fitness NW are all offering online sessions.
 There is also a wide range of online therapy options including those from the Restoring Connections Counseling Center.

 Positive reviews not only cheer up small businesses, but they also help new customers find them.
 Search for your favorite restaurant or local business on Google or Yelp and leave them a nice review.
 This is one way you can support them without spending any money!